Skip to content

 Model training

-The aindo.rdml user API offers two generative models for synthetic data generation:
+The aindo.rdml library offers two generative models for synthetic data generation:

 • A TabularModel that generates all the relational data excluding columns that contain text.